Bath Abbey: Norman Conquest to the Dissolution

 The half-finished cathedral was devastated by fire in 1137, but work continued under Godfrey, the new bishop, until about 1156; the completed building was approximately 330 ft long.
 It was consecrated while Robert of Bath was bishop.
 The specific date is not known; however, it was between 1148 and 1161.

 In 1197, Reginald Fitz Jocelin's successor, Savaric FitzGeldewin, with the approval of Pope Celestine III, officially moved his seat to Glastonbury Abbey, but the monks there would not accept their new Bishop of Glastonbury and the title of Bishop of Bath and Glastonbury was used until the Glastonbury claim was abandoned in 1219.
 Savaric's successor, Jocelin of Wells, again moved the bishop's seat to Bath Abbey, with the title Bishop of Bath.
 Following his death the monks of Bath unsuccessfully attempted to regain authority over Wells.
 There were 40 monks on the roll in 1206.

 Joint cathedral status was awarded by Pope Innocent IV to Bath and Wells in 1245.
 Roger of Salisbury was appointed the first Bishop of Bath and Wells, having been Bishop of Bath for a year previously.
 Later bishops preferred Wells, the canons of which had successfully petitioned various popes down the years for Wells to regain cathedral status.
-Bath Cathedral gradually fell into disrepair.
+The great Romanesque cathedral church, begun in the early twelfth century, was allowed to fall into chronic disrepair during the fifteenth century.
 In 1485 the priory had 22 monks.
-When Oliver King, Bishop of Bath and Wells (1495–1503), visited Bath in 1499 he was shocked to find this famous church in ruins.
+When Oliver King, Bishop of Bath and Wells (1495–1503), visited Bath in 1499 he was shocked to find this famous church "ruined to its foundations".
 He also described lax discipline, idleness and a group of monks "all too eager to succumb to the temptations of the flesh".

 King took a year to consider what action to take, before writing to the Prior of Bath in October 1500 to explain that a large amount of the priory income would be dedicated to rebuilding the cathedral.
 There are several stories that, on a visit to Bath, King had a dream in which he "saw the Heavenly Host on high with angels ascending and descending by ladder" which is now represented on the west front of the cathedral.
 However, this interpretation, which first appeared in the writings of John Harington, around 100 years after it was supposed to have happened, has been challenged.

 Robert and William Vertue, the king's masons were commissioned, promising to build the finest vault in England, promising "there shall be none so goodely neither in England nor France".
 Their design incorporated the surviving Norman crossing wall and arches.
 They appointed Thomas Lynne to supervise work on site and work probably began the following spring.
 Oliver King planned a smaller church, covering the area of the Norman nave only.
 He did not live to see the result, but the restoration of the cathedral was completed just a few years before the Dissolution of the Monasteries in 1539.